aahanamohanty013-tech/onebraincell/README.md

 Step 3: Run the Application
 The application is a single HTML file and requires no build step.
 You can simply open the index.html file in your web browser.
-For the best experience and to avoid potential CORS issues, it's recommended to serve it with a simple local server (e.g., using the VS Code "Live Server" extension or python -m http.server).
+For the best experience and to avoid potential CORS issues, it's recommended to serve it with a simple local server (e.g., using the VS Code "Live Server" extension or python -m http.server). step 4 : Deploy to AWS
+S3: Create a public S3 bucket, enable static hosting, and apply a public policy.

+Upload: Upload your front.html and any assets to the bucket.

+CloudFront: Create a CloudFront distribution, setting the origin to the S3 website endpoint.

+Wait: Wait 15-20 minutes for the deployment to finish.

+URL: Copy the "Distribution domain name" from CloudFront—this is your live link. https://d1a0gc32tm55cd.cloudfront.net/ live deployed website link